albertodonato/query-exporter/README.md

 suffix are `s`, `m`, `h`, `d`.
 Only integer values can be specified.

 Queries will usually return a single row, but multiple rows are supported, and each row will cause an update of the related metrics.
+This is relevant for any kind of metric except gauges, which will be effectively updated to the value from the last row.

 For the configuration above, exported metrics look like this: